World Confederation of Education - COMED |

 c.
 To intensify the concept of "free educational enterprise" as a way of progress that generates educational competition.

-d.
-To defend the right of institutions to create their own educational offer as a proof of free and qualified teaching and ask National States for legislation to guarantee and extend the competitive private education offer to complement the public one.
+qualified teaching and ask National States for legislation to guarantee and extend the competitive private education offer to complement the public one.

 e.
 To prompt educative proposals that being conveniently debated, can be defended in every international forum.

 f.
-To exchange experiences and technologies contributing to enrich the educational offer in each country.
+To exchange experiences and technologies contributing to enrich the educational offer in

 g.
-To promote the cultural cooperation among all populations in the world, respecting their own identities.
+To promote the cultural cooperation among all populations in the world, respecting their

 h.
 To encourage the exchange of teachers and students in the different countries for better integration.